 - Interest Rates: Aside from the amount of money you want to borrow, the loan rate (also known as the interest rate) is an important factor to consider.
 Loan rates vary depending on the type of loan you’re looking for, the bank from which you’re borrowing money, and your personal credit score, among other factors.
 If you’re looking for a business loan, you’ll want one with a low interest rate.
 Rates might range from 3 percent to 80 percent annual percentage rate, depending on the type of loan.

 - Term: The term of a business loan refers to the amount of time you have to repay the loan.
 If you can afford the payments, a shorter loan period is preferable to a longer loan term.
 The longer your rate is, the more interest you’ll pay in the long run and the more your loan will cost overall.

-- Banking relationship: Many banks require that you have an established relationship with them before being considered for a business loan.
-If this is not the case, you will need to open a bank account and develop a long-term relationship with it before you can be considered for a business loan.
+- Banking relationship: Many banks require that you have an established relationship with them before they can consider you for a business loan.
+If this is not the case, you will need to open a bank account and develop a long-term relationship with them.

 What Do Banks Look For In A Business Loan Application?